How to Make the Most Out of Your MarTech Stack with Plugins

 According to Gartner’s 2019 Marketing Technology Survey, software integrations are among the top three challenges to marketing technology effectiveness.
 Additionally, Gartner claims that we are experiencing an increased interest in point solutions, with high performing brands preferring these over large integrated solutions.
 This suggests that the brands who utilize their marketing technologies the best are likely to rely on intelligent integrations to get the most out of their independent software.

 As a Digital Asset Management software provider present in a wide range of industries – from Media & Entertainment to Retail & Manufacturing, and Police and Law Enforcement – integrations are incredibly important to us and our users.
 When you have a large stack of different solutions that don’t speak to each other, the overall Return on Investment (ROI) of those solutions may be significantly lower than intended.
-Therefore, it's important to make sure that any software solutions you use have a wide a range of APIs so that you can use it most efficiently with integrations and plugins to other programs.
-Learn more about the importance of API's here.
+Therefore, it's important to make sure that any software solutions you use have a wide range of APIs so that you can use them most efficiently with integrations and plugins to other programs.

 What are plugins?